Dissimilar Metal Welding

 If you’re looking to weld aluminium to other various metals, then, considering the factors above, the following steps must be taken.

 Aluminium and steel have very different melting points, with the former melting at around 650°C, while the latter melts at around 1538°C. Alongside this, the two dissimilar metals have very different levels of thermal conductivity and expansion.
 To successfully weld aluminium and steel together, the steel surface can have a buttering layer applied that is compatible with the aluminium metal.
 A coating of zinc is the most commonly used metal.

 Welding aluminium to stainless steel

 Welding aluminium to stainless steel is also possible by using the buttering layer technique, and this is usually a pure aluminium coating which is applied to the stainless steel.
 This is applied by dipping the clean stainless steel into molten aluminium.

 Welding aluminium to copper

-To weld the dissimilar metals of aluminium and copper together, you should use a copper-aluminium transition insert piece.
+To weld aluminium and copper together, you should use a copper-aluminium transition insert piece.

 Aluminium alloys are an extremely popular and useful metal, and consist of a mix of aluminium and another metal.
 An aluminium alloy is typically 85% aluminium, and then the remaining percentage is comprised of a metal such as copper, silicon, tin, magnesium or zinc.